knowm/Yank/README.md

   Book book = Yank.queryBean(sql, Book.class, params);
   System.out.println(book.toString());

-  // release data source
+  // release connection pool Yank.releaseDefaultConnectionPool();
-  Yank.releaseDataSource();
 }
 ```

 ## Connection Pool Configuration

 Yank comes bundled with the Hikari Connection Pool.
-When you setup Yank using the `Yank.setupDataSource()` method and pass it a `Properties` object, that object must at the very least contain `jdbcUrl`, `username` and `password` properties.
+When you setup Yank using the `Yank.setupDefaultConnectionPool` method and pass it a `Properties` object, that object must at the very least contain `jdbcUrl`, `username` and `password` properties.
 Another common property is `maximumPoolSize`.To see a full list of available configuration properties along with their defaults, see [Hikari's main README](https://github.com/brettwooldridge/HikariCP).

 ## Hide Those Properties Away!